Best practices for nonadiabatic molecular dynamics simulations: The different steps of a nonadiabatic molecular dynamics simulation

 (X)MS-CASPT2 offers a more quantitative description of excited states by incorporating dynamic-correlation effects in addition to the static correlation handled by SA-CASSCF.
 However, the accuracy of both SA-CASSCF and (X)MS-CASPT2 methods depends largely on the choice of the active space, which has to include all relevant orbitals for an accurate description of the electronic states of interest.
-Designing a suitable active space is often a labor-intensive task that also requires careful consideration of numerical stability -- we discuss various strategies to select an active space in Sec.~\ref{sec:activespace}.
+Designing a suitable active space is often a labor-intensive task that also requires careful consideration of numerical stability -- we discuss various strategies to select an active space in Section~\ref{sec:activespace} and highlight different stability issues in Section~\ref{sec:practicalcons}, as well as the need to perform exploratory nonadiabatic trajectories to test the electronic structure.
 It is crucial to always report the active-space orbitals used in a multiconfigurational or multireference calculation -- at least as a figure of the orbitals in a manuscript, but even better as a file containing the orbitals themselves (for example, using a molden format).
 Mentioning only the number of electrons and orbitals (and their character) is not enough to ensure that results can be reproduced.

 When available, experimental data can serve as a reference for calculated FC excitations.
 However, one needs to be cautious when comparing vertical excitation energies with experimental absorption band maxima, as these values may not always align.
 Band maxima are often red-shifted relative to vertical excitation energies due to frequency changes between the ground and excited states.\cite{bai2020origin} The shift can vary for different electronic states: shifts between 0.1 and 0.2 eV are typically reported for conjugated organic molecules, but shifts as large as 0.4 eV can be observed.\cite{daday2012full} `Correcting' experimental maxima with calculated shifts indirectly allows to obtain `experimental vertical excitations'.\cite{crespo2014spectrum} Nevertheless, as vertical excitation energies are not considered experimental observables, their values for a given electronic-structure method are ideally benchmarked against more accurate approaches as described above.
 In contrast, 0-0 transitions are proper observables, allowing a direct theory-to-experiment comparison.\cite{jacquemin20150,winter2013benchmarks}